johnda7/da-teens-webapp-tele/docs/replit.md

 None specified yet.

 ## Architecture Decisions
-- Using GitHub Spark KV for persistent state management
+- Using localStorage KV for persistent state management
 - Client-side only (no backend API in MVP)
 - Mobile-first responsive design for Telegram WebApp
 - Calming color scheme (deep teal, soft blues) for anxiety reduction